fcdoc/doc/en/flashduty/mixin/alert_integration/pagerduty.md

     1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select **PagerDuty** integration, click **Save**, and a card will be generated.
-    4. Click on the generated card to view the **push address**, copy it for later use, and you are done.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the setup.

 ### Use Shared Integration